pypimo/pypimo/README.md

 ## 🙋‍♀️I am a FrontEnd Web Developer

 - 🔭 I’m a second year engineering undergrad
-- 🌱 I’m currently learning Data Structures and Algorithms
-- 🔎 Learning technologies that I find interesting along the way
+- 🌱 Learning technologies that I find interesting along the way
 - ⚡ I enjoy listening to music 🎧 and watching movies 📺 and reading books 📚

 ## 📊My GitHub Stats